Peap1ant/Custom-Zombie-Code-Maker-for-pvz2/Setup Tutorial.md

 3. Rename file and make same as this path : C:\CZCM\Sub-files\ (picture for path will be upload soon)
 4. ONLY C DRIVE IS WORKING FOR NOW.
 (I will update soon)
 5. If you use D drive instead C, download python file and find # Make txt file & Write Code then change C:/CZCM/~ to D:/CZCM/~
+6. If you want use custom path for CZCM, find and change path in python files (Don`t recommend If you don`t know python)